Skip to Main Content

 Getting There and Planning Your Visit

 Bowl'd is located at 1479 Solano Ave in Albany, California 94706, a walkable stretch accessible from the Solano Avenue commercial district.
 The avenue is served by AC Transit from Berkeley and Oakland, and street parking along Solano is generally available outside peak evening hours.
 Albany's dining strip is compact enough to treat as a one-stop visit, though the proximity of multiple independent operators makes it easy to combine a meal at Bowl'd with a drink or dessert elsewhere on the block.
-Given the casual format and neighborhood orientation of the spot, advance booking is unlikely to be required, though specific hours and reservation policies are leading confirmed directly before visiting, as this information is not available in our current data.
+Given the casual format and neighborhood orientation of the spot, advance booking is unlikely to be required, though specific hours and reservation policies are best confirmed directly before visiting, as this information is not available in our current data.

 For the wider East Bay and California context, the restaurant sits in a region with a deep bench of serious dining at all price points: from Lazy Bear in San Francisco and Providence in Los Angeles at the tasting-menu tier, to the kind of neighborhood-anchored casual dining that Bowl'd represents.
 Both ends of that spectrum matter to how a city eats, and the casual end is where most meals actually happen.